 - Up to two years’ suspension of driver’s license

 If the minor was driving, there are even more serious consequences they can face above and beyond an MIP or MIC.

 If you have been arrested or charged with an MIP, MIC, or other under-age alcohol charge in Arizona, you need to consider hiring a lawyer.
 A conviction can have immediate and long-term effects.
 If you are in school, it could impact your enrollment.
 Many schools have policies against alcohol-related offenses that can lead to expulsion.
 If you are charged with a misdemeanor, you will need to admit this when asked if you have ever been convicted of a crime in the future.
 This could prevent you from obtaining employment or qualifying for many applications that require a background check.

 Often, a group of minors will all be charged with MIPs or MICs, but the ones who hire an attorney receive lower penalties than those who go it alone.
 Matthew Lopez is an experienced personal defense attorney who can help you or your child fight an under-21 alcohol charge.
 Mr. Lopez will closely scrutinize your case to find any leverage to have the charges reduced or dismissed.

 Free Consultations for Under 21 Alcohol Consumption Cases

-If you or your child have been charged with an MIP, MIC, under-21 DUI or other minor alcohol charge, give the team at Matthew Lopez Law in Tempe, AZ, a call.
+If you or your child have been charged with an MIP, MIC, under-21 DUI or other alcohol charge, give the team at Matthew Lopez Law in Tempe, Arizona, a call.
 We offer free consultations and will be happy to evaluate your case and advise you on how to proceed.
 Contact our office at 602-980-1987, day or night, to schedule your consultation.